Multiple Testing and Variable Selection along the path of the Least Angle Regression: Assumptions, Variance Estimation and Admissible Procedures

-In our procedures and theoretical results, we will limit our attention to sequences of chosen variables $\hat \imath_1,\ldots, \hat \imath_K\,$ by LAR that satisfy \eqref{hyp:IrrAlongThePath}.
+In our procedures and theoretical results, we will limit our attention to sequences~$\hat \imath_1,\ldots, \hat \imath_K\,$ chosen by LARS that satisfy~\eqref{hyp:IrrAlongThePath}.
 A particular case is when the property is true for all possible active sets.
-This is equivalent to the {\it Irrepresentable Condition} that we recall here.
+This is equivalent to the Irrepresentable Condition that we will now recall.

-\begin{definition}[Irrepresentable Condition of order~$K$] The design matrix~$X$ satisfies the Irrepresentable Condition of order~$K$ if and only if \eq \tag{${\mathrm{Irrep.}}$} \forall S\subset[p]\ \text{s.t.}\ \# S\leq K,\quad \max_{j\in[p]\setminus S}\max_{||v||_\infty\leq1} X_j^\top X_S\big(X_S^\top X_S\big)^{-1}v<1\,, \qe where~$X_j$ denotes the~$j^{\text{th}}$ column of~$X$ and~$X_S$ the sub-matrix of~$X$ obtained by keeping the columns indexed by~$S$. \end{definition}
+\begin{definition}[Irrepresentable Condition of order~$K$] The design matrix~$X$ satisfies the Irrepresentable Condition of order~$K$ if and only if \eq \tag{${\mathrm{Irrep.}}$} \forall S\subset[p]\ \text{s.t.}\ \# S\leq K,\quad \max_{j\in[p]\setminus S}\max_{||v||_\infty\leq1} X_j^\top X_S\big(X_S^\top X_S\big)^{-1}v<1, \qe where~$X_j$ denotes the~$j^{\text{th}}$ column of~$X$ and~$X_S$ the sub-matrix of~$X$ obtained by keeping the columns indexed by~$S$. \end{definition}